Yitzchak Breitowitz: Early life and education

-R' Breitowitz was born in New York and grew up in the Greater Hartford, Connecticut area where he attended Yeshiva of Hartford.
+Breitowitz grew up in the Greater Hartford, Connecticut area, where he attended Yeshiva of Hartford.
 Later he attended Ner Israel Yeshiva in Baltimore, MD.

-In his time in Ner Israel, Rabbi Breitowitz became a close disciple of the Rosh Yeshiva R' Yitzchak Ruderman, and future Roshei Yeshiva R' Yaakov Weinberg, and Yaakov Moshe Kulefsky.
+During his time in Ner Israel, Rabbi Breitowitz became a close disciple of the Rosh Yeshiva Rabbi Yitzchak Ruderman, and future head of yeshiva, Rabbis Yaakov Weinberg, and Yaakov Moshe Kulefsky.
 He received his bachelor of Arts from Johns Hopkins University and his Juris Doctor at Harvard Law School in 1979, where he graduated magna cum laude.
-In 1979 He obtained rabbinic ordination from Ner Israel Rabbinical College.
+In 1979 he obtained rabbinic ordination from Ner Israel Rabbinical College.

 Career

-After graduating R' Breitowitz worked in private practice in Chicago where he also served as law clerk for the Honorable Susan Getzendanner of the U.S. District Court for the northern district of Illinois and taught at the Chicago-Kent College of Law and at the University of Illinois.
+After graduating, Rabbi Breitowitz worked in private practice in Chicago where he also served as law clerk for Susan Getzendanner of the U.S. District Court for the Northern District of Illinois and taught at the Chicago-Kent College of Law and at the University of Illinois.

-R' Breitowitz returned to Baltimore in 1983, where he joined the faculty of the University of Maryland School of Law, as an associate professor of law, specializing in bankruptcy, commercial law and bioethics.
-In 2001 Breitowitz was awarded as "Outstanding Teacher of the Year" by the Maryland University.
+Rabbi Breitowitz returned to Baltimore in 1983, where he joined the faculty of the University of Maryland School of Law, as an associate professor of law, specializing in bankruptcy, commercial law and bioethics.
+In 2001 Rabbi Breitowitz was awarded as "Outstanding Teacher of the Year" by the Maryland University.

-In 1988 R' Breitowitz became the Rabbi of the Woodside Synagogue Ahavas Torah in Silver Spring, Maryland where he served for 22 years.
-In Baltimore he lectured regularly to the larger Washington community at the Board of Jewish Education, the JCC, the UJA-Federation and other venues and has also taught at the Girls’ Division of the Yeshiva High School.
+In 1988 Rabbi Breitowitz became the Rabbi of the Woodside Synagogue Ahavas Torah in Silver Spring, Maryland where he served for 22 years.
+In Baltimore he lectured regularly to the larger Washington community at the Board of Jewish Education, the Edlavitch Jewish Community Center of Washington, D.C., the UJA-Federation and other venues and also taught at the Girls’ Division of the Yeshiva High School.

-In April 2010 Breitowitz moved to Israel where he became a senior lecturer in Ohr Somayach, Jerusalem and the Rav of Kehillas Ohr Somayach.
-Breitowitz is also a lecturer at Yiboneh as well as a member of the Faculty at the Tikvah Fund.
+In April 2010 Rabbi Breitowitz moved to Israel where he became a senior lecturer in Ohr Somayach Yeshiva in Jerusalem and the Rabbi of Kehillas Ohr Somayach.
+He is also a lecturer at Yiboneh a member of the faculty at the Tikvah Fund, as well as many other yeshivas and seminaries around Jerusalem, including the Mayanot Institute of Jewish Studies, a women's learning program where he teaches an overview of Jewish law.

 Written work and lectures

-Breitowitz has lectured on medical, business, and family ethics.
-He has written and published on the interface of Halacha and contemporary society with a special interest and expertise in medical, family, business, and legal ethics.
-His articles Discuss topics such as stem cell research, cloning, organ donation, land for peace, and the Jewish perspectives on war and gun control.
+Rabbi Breitowitz has lectured on medical, business, and family ethics.
+He has written and published on the interface of Halacha (Jewish law) and contemporary society with a special interest and expertise in medical, family, business, and legal ethics.
+His articles discuss topics such as stem cell research, cloning, organ donation, land for peace, and the Jewish perspectives on war and gun control.
 He has also written many basic source books on Jewish values for NCSY, an organization that does Jewish outreach to teenagers.
+He also delivers a weekly Q&A session which is popular among many segments of Orthodox Judaism.

 Personal life

-Breitowitz is married to Sally Naiman.
+Rabbi Breitowitz is married to Sally Naiman.
+They have one son.